hudsonrio/hudsonrio.github.io/_posts/2016-7-21-Netflix_Recommendations.md

 >"Metacritic tells you how good it is while [Rotten Tomatoes] tells you the chances of you liking."

 For our purposes, this is the best metric available to project what Netflix cares about.
-We don't truely care about whether a movie is "one of the greatest of all time," we care if it makes Netflix's users happy.
+We don't truly care about whether a movie is "one of the greatest of all time," we care if it makes Netflix's users happy.
 However, there are limitations worth noting:

-1. There may be a bias in user response, because these responses tend to be immediately after seeing the movie (where we might be most pleased or dissasified)
+1. There may be a bias in user response, because these responses tend to be immediately after seeing the movie (where we might be most pleased or dissatisfied)
 2. There is also likely a bias towards "Blockbusters," especially those that rely on visuals, which are best experienced in theaters and may have relatively less upside on Netflix.

 Regarding the first caveat, this may actually be to our benefit: users on Netflix (probably) rarely return to content, especially as it is cycled out of rotation over time, meaning their immediate impression is the only one that matters.